When You Ask for Something, Believe God Will Answer

 There’s a great example of this in God’s “Hall of Fame” in Hebrews 11.
 Remember Joshua and Jericho, where the walls fell down?
 How did they fall down?
 Hebrews 11:30 says, “By faith the walls of Jericho fell, after the army had marched around them for seven days” (NIV).

 The people of Israel were going into the Promised Land, where the powerful city of Jericho was located.
-God promised he was going to let the Israelites into the city and then gave them his plan: “I want you to go and march around Jericho for seven days.
+God promised he was going to let the Israelites into the city and then gave them his plan: “I want you to march around Jericho for seven days.
 Then on the seventh day, I want you to march around the city seven times, thanking me for the victory that’s going to come.”
-And when they did that, the walls just fell.
-God did what he promised!
+And when the people did that, the walls just fell.
+God did what he’d promised!

 When you ask God for something, if you don’t believe, then why even ask?
 It’s an empty exercise.
 But if you pray and ask God for something, Jesus said, believe that he’s going to do it.
 Thank him in advance for what only he can do.
 And then look for how he answers your prayer.